yegorsokolov/MT5/README.md

 `backtest.py` outputs statistics including win rate, Sharpe ratio and maximum drawdown.
 These metrics can be used to iteratively optimise the strategy.

+## Parallelized Training / HPC

+For multiple symbols and large tick datasets, fitting models sequentially can be slow.
+The script `train_parallel.py` uses Ray to distribute training and backtests across available CPU cores or even a cluster.
+Enable this by setting `use_ray: true` in `config.yaml` and optionally adjust `ray_num_cpus` to limit resource usage.
+The Docker setup remains unchanged so experiments stay reproducible.

 ## Streamlined Deployment